Table of Contents[Hide][Show]

 While outdoor waterparks are fantastic during the summer — the world’s biggest, Noah’s Ark Waterpark, is in Wisconsin Dells — they don’t work once temperatures cool.
 That’s when my family heads to Wisconsin Dells, “The Waterpark Capital of the World.”

 This small Wisconsin town on the shores of the Wisconsin River, about an hour north of Madison.
+It’s also just under two hours from Milwaukee.
 The city’s name comes from the dells that were formed when the glacier came through millions of years ago.
 But the city’s fame comes from its indoor waterparks.

 Our waterpark loving family has tested nearly all of the waterpark fun in the Wisconsin Dells area.
 Here are our favorites (and some details about those still on our waterpark to-do list!)